ctcl-bregis/ctclsite-rust/README.md

 # ctclsite-rust "Atlantic Blue Crab"
-This is the Rust version of [my personal website](https://ctcl-tech.com/).
+This is the Rust version of [my personal website](https://ctcl.lgbt/).

-On February 18, 2024, I prepared this repository for a potential rewrite.

 ## Licensing
-Multiple parts of the website are under different licenses.

-This repository is licensed under the MIT License which is included in the LICENSE file.
+Specifically this repository's code is licensed under the MIT License.
+License text can be seen in the file named "LICENSE".

-The submodule, ctclsite-config, is licensed under CC BY.